joeynmt/joeynmt/docs/source/faq.rst

     Check out the `Colab Notebook <https://github.com/masakhane-io/masakhane/blob/master/starter_notebook.ipynb>`_ from the Masakhane project that walks you through the installation, data preparation, training, evaluation.

 - **Is there a bunch of scripts to run all those Joey commands?**
-    ICheck out the scripts compiled in `Joey Toy Models <https://github.com/bricksdont/joeynmt-toy-models>`_, that also walk you through the installation, data preparation, training, evaluation, and even data download and pre-processing.
+    Check out the scripts compiled in `Joey Toy Models <https://github.com/bricksdont/joeynmt-toy-models>`_, that also walk you through the installation, data preparation, training, evaluation, and even data download and pre-processing.

 - **I can't find the information I'm looking for.
 What now?**
     Open an issue on GitHub or post a question on gitter.